 Home pregnancy tests are a common tool used to find out if you’re expecting.
-Most at-home pregnancy tests are dip sticks, which are placed into the urine stream.
-The stick is then able to detect human chorionic gonadotropin (hCG), a hormone produced during early pregnancy.
+Most at-home pregnancy tests are dipsticks.
+They’re are placed into a urine stream.
+The stick is then able to detect human chorionic gonadotropin (hCG).
+This is a hormone produced during early pregnancy.

 False-positive and false-negative tests can occur for a variety of reasons.
 It’s also important to remember that once you have a positive pregnancy test, it’s important to talk with your doctor about beginning early prenatal care.

 It’s sometimes caused by a chemical pregnancy.
 A chemical pregnancy occurs if a fertilized egg, known as the embryo, is unable to implant, or grow, very early on.
 This can happen for a wide range of reasons.